 1. Avoid overkill

-Use SMS wisely – you don't want to annoy subscribers by sending too much text marketing in a short space of time.
-This is a mistake many businesses make once they start seeing impressive results from their SMS marketing campaigns.
+Use SMS wisely – you don't want to annoy subscribers by sending too many texts in a short space of time.
+This is a mistake many businesses make once they start seeing positive results from their SMS marketing campaigns.

 The problem is that too many texts come across as spammy and will cause people to unsubscribe.
 Start with one text message per week and only when you have something valuable or time-sensitive to communicate to potential diners.
 Sometimes it's more appropriate to use softer channels.
 For example, an interview with your new head chef would be better as a blog on your website, with an email campaign and social media posts to promote the article.

-Also, pay attention to the times you're sending text marketing messages.
-Don't text at odd hours, like 2 am or 7 am, when your audience will hate being disturbed.
-(Read our blog on the best time to send text messages.)
+Also, pay attention to what times you're sending your text messages.
+Don't text at odd hours, like 2 am or 7 am, when your audience would hate being disturbed.

 2. Craft compelling text message marketing copy